iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > Yikes!
 I wish I saw the reviews before.
 It's a good idea but either the VDH doesn't have the resources to handle reporting for this app or something else is going on.
 Damn this gives me a false sense of security, which is bad since I'm both a retail essential worker, and I also reside with my older in laws.<br> :date: __2021-02-16 11:51:01__

-> I will admit, I felt so much better about life when this app came out.
-I wish it were mandatory for all Virginians just like our masks.
-We would be more efficient at slowing the spread, if it were mandatory and working properly.
-Unfortunately, my exposure notification hasn't updated since January 5, 2021after working great for months.
-Please help!
-I want to be part of the solution.
-Cannot do that if the app isnt working properly.
-I keep my bluetooth on at all times, that's not the problem.<br> :date: __2021-02-11 16:08:59__

 #### 2-star reviews